thaisperezz/plant-humanities-summerprogram/tea/README.md

 	   caption="Nineteenth century British map of Brazil.">

 One of the colonies Portugal desired to utilize for tea plantations was Brazil.
 Its land was fruitful and filled with laborers, which would allow for the smooth start of Portuguese plantations in South America.
 With the invasion of Franco-Spanish forces in 1808, the Portuguese royal family fled to Brazil with particular interest in science and botany. [^1] Portuguese curiosity in botany would spur interest in the development of tea plantations, and the beginning of negotiations with the Chinese government to facilitate the journey of tea plant seed over to Brazil.
+Experimental plantations began in the Rio de Janeiro Botanical Garden, with the aid of enslaved African and Chinese coolie laborers.

 <param ve-image
 	   src="wc:Peninsular war collage.jpg"